TritonDataCenter/rfd/rfd/0026/README.md

 ### Changes to VMAPI

-#### New `nfserver` `smartdc_role`
+#### New `nfsvolumestorage` `smartdc_role`

-Machines acting as shared volumes' storage zones will have the value `nfsserver` for their `smartdc_role` property.
-To know of this new `smartdc_role` value is used by CloudAPI to prevent users from performing operations on these storage VMs, refer to
+Machines acting as shared volumes' storage zones will have the value `nfsvolumestorage` for their `smartdc_role` property.
+To know of this new `smartdc_role` value is used by CloudAPI to prevent users from performing operations on these storage VMs, refer to the section [Not exposing NFS volumes' storage VMs via any of the `Machines` endpoints](#not-exposing-nfs-volumes-storage-vms-via-any-of-the-machines-endpoints)

 #### New internal `required_nfs_volumes` property on VM objects